Weekly credit spreads use options with the same expiration date but different strike prices.

 Various factors, including changes in consumer preferences, competition from other consumer goods companies, and fluctuations in commodity prices, influence P&G’s financial performance.

 The company has high liquidity and low volatility, two primary benchmarks for choosing weekly credit spread options.
-It has an implied volatility of 18.3% and a stock beta of 0.39.
+It has an implied volatility of 17.4% and a stock beta of 0.41, underscoring its low volatility profile.

 Procter & Gamble’s stability is also illustrated by its 66 years of dividend growth.
-It has a market cap of $359.11 billion, and its whole enterprise is valued at $388.24 billion.
+As of May 28, 2025, PG is trading at approximately $167.76 per share.

 Merck & Co.
 Inc. (NYSE: MRK)